Parenting Coordinators with Decision Making Authority

 Appoint A Parenting Coordinator or a Parenting Coordinator with Decision-Making Authority You Can Trust

-At the Harris Law Firm, our Colorado family law lawyers understand just how difficult these situations can be, and we are committed to providing you with the knowledgeable and passionate professionals that you require to assist you with coordinating and implementing the terms of your Parenting Plan and Orders, as your children deserve.
+At the Harris Law Firm, our Colorado family law lawyers have 250 years of combined legal experience and understand just how difficult these situations can be, and we are committed to providing you with the knowledgeable and passionate professionals that you require to assist you with coordinating and implementing the terms of your Parenting Plan and Orders, as your children deserve.

 Currently, the Harris Law Firm has three attorneys who provide Parenting Coordinator or a Parenting Coordinator with Decision-Making Authority services: